Devadharshini-Nagarajan/Disney-CP/README.md

 - React
 - Redux
 - Firebase Authentication
-- Firebase Firestore
+- Firestore Database

 ## Features

 - **Movie Browsing**: Users can browse through a collection of movies available on the platform.
 - **Authentication**: Secure email sign-in using Firebase Authentication.
-- **Database**: Firebase Firestore is used to store and manage movie details.
+- **Database**: Firestore Database is used to store and manage movie details.
 - **State Management**: React Redux is employed for efficient state management, ensuring seamless user experiences.